 Section V - SC 1: States that the permittee shall conduct and record visible emission readings on EU-KIRKSITEFURN once during each 5-year period.
-This test was performed.
-This is a relatively small operation.
+Mr. Weiss provided me with the test report for this test.
+This test was performed on October 12, 2017.
+No visible emissions were observed during the test.
 Visible opacity is not likely unless some contaminant ends up inside the furnace.